ashley-d-lu/Good-Samaritan-Hub/README.md

 mongod --dbpath mongo-data
 ```

-In a seperate terminal window, clone the git repo:
+In a separate terminal, clone the git repo:
 ```
 git clone https://github.com/ashley-d-lu/Good-Samaritan-Hub.git
 ```

-Then navigate to the root directory of the repo and run the following:
+Navigate to the root directory of the repo and run:
 ```
 cd client && npm install && npm run build && cd ../server && npm install && npm start
 ```

-Now open up your browser and go to `localhost:5000`
+Open `localhost:5000` in your browser.

 ## Instructions to Use
 ### User